OntimizeWeb/docs/_docs/11-app-config.md

   - **'OntimizeEEPermissions':** string that configures Ontimize REST JEE services and is the default value
   - **Custom class:** a service class reference that extends `OntimizePermissions` or `OntimizeEEPermissions` or implements the `IPermissionsService` interface.
 - **permissionsConfiguration:** permissions service configuration object.
+- **exportConfiguration**: export configuration object required only with `Ontimize Boot version 3.9.0 or above`
+  -  **path**: the export path used in the remote package query compatible.

 # Package.json configuration